Brazilians go to the polls, with Lula tipped to beat Bolsonaro

 RIO DE JANEIRO (AP) — Brazilians were voting on Sunday in a highly polarized election that could determine if the country returns a leftist to the helm of the world's fourth-largest democracy or keeps the far-right incumbent in office for another four years.

-Recent opinion polls have given da Silva a commanding lead — the last Datafolha survey published Saturday found that 50% of respondents who intend to vote for a candidate said they would vote for da Silva, against 36% for Bolsonaro.
-The polling institute interviewed 12,800 people, with a margin of error of plus or minus two percentage points.
+Recent opinion polls have given da Silva a commanding lead — the last Datafolha survey published Saturday found a 50% to 36% advantage for da Silva among those who intended to vote.
+It interviewed 12,800 people, with a margin of error of two percentage points.

+Agatha de Carvalho, 24, arrived to her local voting station in Rio de Janeiro's working class Rocinha neighborhood shortly before it opened, hoping to cast her ballot before work, but found 100 others were already lined up.
+She said she would vote for da Silva, and called Bolsonaro "awful."

+"A lot of people died because of him during the pandemic.
+If he hadn't done some of the things he did, some of those deaths could have been avoided," she said.

 Bolsonaro's administration has been marked by incendiary speech, his testing of democratic institutions, his widely criticized handling of the COVID-19 pandemic and the worst deforestation in the Amazon rainforest in 15 years.